 When I was a little girl, I distinctly remember playing with my baby dolls and being their “Momma.”
-I gave them bottles, rocked them, changed diapers, put them down for night-night, talked and sang to them…my babies even had a place at the table for dinnertime.
+I gave them bottles, rocked them, changed diapers, put them down for night-night, and talked and sang to them…my babies even had a place at the dinner table.
 It all came second nature to me, and I never questioned whether or not this would be my reality one day.
 Why would I?
 No mom sees their little girl pretending to be Momma and stops her to say, “Now honey, there is a chance you won’t be able to have kids.”

 I know I’m not the only little girl who played Momma or house and assumed it would all happen in real life exactly as I dreamed.
 I dreamed about what I’d be when I grew up, about the knight in shining armor I’d marry, about the babies I’d have, and the life I would live.
 I’m all for a fairytale ending, but the script isn’t always written like that.

 Do you remember playing games in gym class during elementary school?
 Everyone lined up and the team captains chose people, one by one, for their teams.
 Everyone secretly wanted to be chosen first, or even in the top 10, but sometimes you had to stand there and watch as everyone else’s names were called but yours.
 You cheered when your friends were chosen and hoped your name would be next… You wondered, “Why haven’t I been chosen yet?” and, “When will it be my turn?”
 You knew your name would be called eventually, but by which team?
 The successful one or the unsuccessful one?